 How to make the most of Credit Karma Unclaimed Money

 In order to maximize your chances of finding any unclaimed money, be sure to do an extensive search.
-Of course, you’ll want to search your full name in the state you live in, but don’t stop there.
-Search for any other states you have lived in before as well.

 Check family members and deceased relatives that may have left you an inheritance.
 You can check your maiden name, middle name or any common misspelling of your name.